sst/guide/_chapters/test-the-billing-api.md

 title: Test the Billing API
 date: 2018-03-09 00:00:00
 lang: en
-description: To test our Serverless Stripe billing API, we are going to mock the Lambda HTTP event.
+description: To test our serverless Stripe billing API, we are going to mock the Lambda HTTP event.
 Pass in the Stripe test token and call the "serverless invoke local" command.
 ref: test-the-billing-api
 comments_id: test-the-billing-api/172
 ---